yegor256/blog/_drafts/defensive.md

 Pretty defensive, right?
 If we remove these validations, the code will be way shorter, but it will crash with rather confusing messages, if `NULL` is provided by the client.
 Moreover, if the file already exists, our `Report` will silently overwrite it.
+Pretty dangerous, right?

-We must protect ourselves.
-We must be defensive.
+Yes, we must protect ourselves and we must be defensive.

 But not this way.
 Not by bloating the class with validations, which have nothing to do with its core functionality.
 Instead, we should